 Where to Buy Duke Blueberry Plants

 It’s always recommended to check with your local plant nursery, garden center, farmer’s market or farm stand to see if there are Duke blueberry plants you can buy directly.
-You can also purchase Duke blueberry plants online from Nature Hills Nursery!
+You can also purchase Duke blueberry plants online from Stark Bro’s and Nature Hills Nursery!

 Where to Buy Duke Blueberries